Mourad Boudjellal

 Mourad Boudjellal (born 5 June 1960) is a French businessman, founder of Soleil Productions comic publishing and sport manager.
-He was born on 5 June 1960 in Ollioules, near Toulon, on the French Riviera.
+He was born in Ollioules, near Toulon, on the French Riviera.

 Presidency of Toulonnais

 In 2006, Boudjellal brought RC Toulonnais, the rugby team of his hometown, to prominence by bringing in big-name players such as Sonny Bill Williams and Tana Umaga, and later others including Steffon Armitage, Matt Giteau, Mathieu Bastareaud, Bakkies Botha and Jonny Wilkinson.
 This has led British rugby commentator Martin Gillingham to call Toulon a "band of galacticos" (a reference to Real Madrid's galáctico policy).